tombomba/tombomba.github.io/_posts/2018-09-24-questions-and-answers.md

 David Lynch's "Twin Peaks."
 I was excited by how subversive it was and thought, gee, maybe television isn't _all_ crap.
 Maybe there are possibilities!
 A different approach to the medium!
 That was 28 years ago and no one has matched its sensibility, although Donald Glover and "Atlanta" have come close.

 ## What book do you think about or revisit the&nbsp;most?
 "Tropic of Cancer" by Henry Miller.
 "A gob of spit in the face of Art"...and a leaf of grass in a Parisian gutter.
-I like that you can open to any chapter, any page, and hear Miller sing.
+I like that you can open to any chapter, any page, and hear Miller singing.
 It's also a huge fuck you to the Edwardians and the modernists, to class values and capitalism, and to middlebrow thought, written by a guy trying hard to escape same.

 ## What album or recording artist have you listened to the&nbsp;most?
 I listen to the [radio](http://radio.garden/).
 This means I'll often recognize a piece of music without knowing anything about it.